Frequently Asked Questions

 It is required that you provide a copy of ALL PAGES.

-You can see an EXAMPLE of a Note by clicking HERE.
+You can see an EXAMPLE of a Mortgage Note by clicking the links below:

 It is required that we use an independent third-party escrow company to handle the distribution of funds.

 This ensures that there is no fraud and all money is handled securely.